catseye/Chrysoberyl/article/Retrocomputing.md

 Emulators include [DOSBox](http://www.dosbox.com/) (written in C++, under the GPL, recommended).

+QEMU can actually emulate many more architectures than just the IBM PC compatible.

+A project which has this as a dependency assumes that it will be running under MS-DOS or something which emulates MS-DOS sufficiently well.
+This includes both the standard DOS `INT 21h` handler, and the standard DOS utilies like, for example, `TYPE` and `DEBUG.COM`.

+There are only two projects of Cat's Eye Technologies' that require MS-DOS (or a compatible operating system) anymore, and these dependencies are only partial:

 **[Shelta][]** is a programming language.

 **[ILLGOL][]** is an illness disguised as a programming language empire.

+*   Shelta can be built under any system with a [NASM][] assembler, but requires DOS to run, and the executables it produces also run only under DOS; and
+*   ILLGOL can be built and run on any system with a decent [ANSI C][] compiler, such as `gcc`, but the executables it produces will only run under DOS.

+You can try (at your own risk, of course) using the project under some more-or-less modern version of Windows and hope that it emulates DOS well enough to work.
+It might, it might not.
+If not, you have options:

+*   DOSBox is an emulator, available for many systems, which simulates both an IBM PC compatible, and
+    MS-DOS on top of it.
+It should be plenty sufficient for running DOS-based software found here.
+*   For a more heavyweight solution, you could install FreeDOS on a PC emulator such as QEMU.

+All of the above-mentioned emulators are open-source.

 ### Z80